wp-plugins/formidable/readme.txt

 3. Form builder.

 == Changelog ==
+= 1.0.11 =
+* Added a selectable shortcode on the forms listing page
+* Fixed the before and after HTML fields to display properly
+* Added option to clear default text on a textarea (paragraph input)
+* Added option for validation to ignore default values

 = 1.0.10 =
 * Started HTML customization.
 Will be updated, but for now you can only edit the HTML when editing the form.
 * Added 'Settings' link on plugin page